jetbrains-academy/data-visualization-course/1_0_line_and_scatter_plot_intro/1_overview/1_relationship_between_variables/task.md

 # Relationship between variables

+Both scatter plots and line plots visualize the relationship between variables, but they do it the different ways.
-Scatterplots are ideal when you want to visualize the relationship between two continuous variables.
-They show the distribution of individual data points and help identify patterns, correlations, clusters, or outliers.
-On the other hand, line plots are suitable for showing the change in a single continuous variable over time or another continuous variable.
+Scatter plots show the distribution of individual data points and help identify patterns, correlations, clusters, or outliers.
+On the other hand, line plots are suitable for showing the change over time.

 Let's say Andy was assigned to define a relationship between variables `x` and `y`, but Andy can't see the relationship by just looking at the numbers in the table.
 Thus, he decided to plot them using a scatter plot.
 After a while, he noticed